makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

     * no obvious performance improvement was seen with the A+V annot
     * hE, for liking or disliking, in many cases the best results of prediction of liking were achieved with the audio/video-based annotations were
-      * a quite complex problem which is difficult to address with limited data.
-It could be improved when more data with information of multiple modalities is given
+      * a quite complex problem which is difficult to address with limited data
+      * It could be improved with more data: information of multiple modalities
 * predicting the culture
-  * Using video features, culture 5 (Hungarian) is best predicted (with a CCC of 0.495) for valence using SVR
+  * Using video features, Hungarian is best predicted (CCC = 0.495) for valence using SVR
-  * this same culture is also best predicted for valence using audio features (CCC 0.398), again with SVR based on audio features but video-based annotation
+  * Hungarian is also best predicted for valence using audio features (0.398), again with SVR based on audio features but video-based annotation
-  * For arousal and using audio features only, regarding the six different cultures, the performance in term of CCC (0.694) is obtained for culture 3 (German) with SVR on audio/video-based annotations.
-In contrast, using a
+  * For arousal and using audio features only, regarding the six different cultures, the performance in term of CCC (0.694) is obtained for German with SVR on audio/video-based annotations
-  * fusion of audio and video features: best results are obtained for arousal on culture 2 with a CCC of 0.501
+  * fusion of audio and video features: best results are obtained for arousal on culture 2 CCC = 0.501
-* SVR, predictions of valence with video-based annotations outperforms that with audio-based annotations for all cultures except for culture 3 (German)
+* SVR, predictions of valence with video-based annotations outperforms that with audio-based annotations for all cultures except for culture German
-  * predictions of arousal with audio-based labels outperforms that with video-based labels for all cultures except for culture 5 (Hungarian) and 6 (Serbian)
+  * predictions of arousal with audio-based labels outperforms that with video-based labels for all cultures except for culture Hungarian and Serbian
-  * contrast could be mainly due to the close connection between the two dimensions in spontaneous conversation.
-Therefore, it might be good to predict them together, ie conducting multi-task learning to take advantage of the interconnections between the two different aspects
+  * contrast could be mainly due to the close connection between the two dimensions in spontaneous conversation
+    => it might be good to predict them together, ie conducting multi-task learning to take advantage of the interconnections
-* ReseNet-18 (Table 10) outperforms the other baseline models, as expected, particularly when trained by optimizing the CCC directly.
-This is
+* ReseNet-18 (Table 10) outperforms the other baseline models, as expected, particularly when trained by optimizing the CCC directly
-  * especially true in the case of arousal, which is captured more accurately by deeply learned representations than by hand-crafted features
+  * especially in the case of arousal, which is captured more accurately by deeply learned representations than by hand-crafted features
-  * Valence on the other hand, as expected (eg [39]), can be predicted accurately from geometric features, encoded by facial landmarks or SIFT features.
-However, this method is much more costly to run
+  * Valence on the other hand, can be predicted accurately from geometric features, encoded by facial landmarks or SIFT features
+    * as expected (eg [39])
+    * hE, this method is much more costly to run